 Given that every house has its share of tricky twists, turns and corners, including this brush in your grout cleaning arsenal is a must.

-Triangle-shaped Grout Brush
+Triangle-Shaped Grout Brush

 Slightly bigger than the small grout brush, there are three faces to this brush wherein two serve as grips for holding and the third features stiff bristles.
 What renders them truly convenient is the provision for attaching handles to grips which means that you can use them to scrub grout without going down on your hands and feet.
 This would also serve to enhance their reach although some far-flung corners might still be inaccessible.

 This grout-cleaning brush is not just the most flexible but is also regarded as being the most efficient.
-Flexibility of this brush is attributed to the provision of attachments, like sponge, scouring pad, roller brush and so on, as also the adjustment mechanism of its handles owing to which the pole can be lengthened or shortened as per the requirement.
+The flexibility of this brush is attributed to the provision of attachments, like a sponge, scouring pad, roller brush and so on, as also the adjustment mechanism of its handles owing to which the pole can be lengthened or shortened as per the requirement.
 Source of power in this grout-cleaning brush is a battery which lasts for about 30 minutes at a stretch after which it would need to be recharged or replaced.

-Professional Grout-cleaning Brush
+Professional Grout-Cleaning Brush

-At first glance these might resemble mops and brooms but closer examination would reveal thinner and narrower heads which render this brush perfect for cleaning grout under tables and chairs not to mention behind fixtures like a toilet seat or a cabinet.
+At first glance, these might resemble mops and brooms but closer examination would reveal thinner and narrower heads which render this brush perfect for cleaning grout under tables and chairs not to mention behind fixtures like a toilet seat or a cabinet.

 Some of the options offered under this category include a brush with V-shaped bristles for extracting stubborn grime and grease and a two-sided brush wherein one side is designed to clean grout and the other side is meant for cleaning tiles.

-Cleaning Grout Using A Power Tool
+Cleaning Grout Using a Power Tool

 Any decision that you take pertaining to the interior of your home should conform to contemporary benchmarks and tile and grout are no exception to this rule.
 In such a situation, knowledge regarding types of tiles and how to clean grout would go a long way in ensuring that your investment yields long-term returns.

-Spacing is an aspect of tiling that many home owners make the mistake of overlooking often to regret later when the tiles have been wrongly laid or appear clumsy due to many fillers.
-Learning about spacing and the difference that it can make should be a priority for every home owner since it can accrue multiple benefits in terms of time, material and expenses.
+Spacing is an aspect of tiling that many homeowners make the mistake of overlooking often to regret later when the tiles have been wrongly laid or appear clumsy due to many fillers.
+Learning about spacing and the difference that it can make should be a priority for every homeowner since it can accrue multiple benefits in terms of time, material and expenses.